KaiAragaki/plan-pcr/README.md

 3. Multiple files are harder to manage
 4. Pen and paper is difficult to manage - it's unsearchable, and it's difficult to link to digital documents (if it even gets saved)

-This process almost always requires no creativity, and therefore can be solved algorithmically, freeing our brains to work on more stimulated things.
+This process almost always requires no creativity, and therefore can be solved algorithmically, freeing our brains to work on more stimulating things.

 # Description